 \FIGURE[t]{ { {Plot showing a superposition of the $P_x = 0.5$ contours for $SU(3)$ and $SU(4)$ as dashed black lines.
 Also shown is the region (blue) where the $SU(4)$ loop $P_x$ is greater than the $SU(3)$ loop, which is expected to estimate the large $N$ deconfined region for a first order transition (which gravity suggests at strong coupling). `Holes' in this blue region are due to statistical errors.
 We see the boundary of this region (ignoring `holes') matches well the $P_x = 0.5$ contours, and represents our guess for where the large $N$ transition resides.
 This figure should be compared to the previous figure \ref{fig:phase} giving a sketch of the expected phase structure.
 Plotted on the figure is the high temperature prediction for the transition ($r_x^3 = 1.35 r_\tau$, red curve).
 We note that the estimated large $N$ transition curve fits well both this high temperature prediction and also the strong coupling dual gravity predicted parametric behavior $r_x^2 = c_{crit} r_\tau$.
-Our data suggests $c_{crit} \simeq 3.5$ (plotted as blue curve), which obeys the constraint from gravity $c_{crit} > 2.29$. }} }
+Our data suggests $c_{crit}$ for the GL transition is very close to the value $2.29$ for the GL instability (plotted as blue curve). }} }